BoraCrt/SameInReverse/README.md

   <h1>Same In Reverse Assignment</h1>
-  This project reading the complex words from the .txt file, it finds the longest palindromic word and writes it into a new .txt file.
+  <p>This project reading the complex words from the .txt file, it finds the longest palindromic word and writes it into a new .txt file. </p>
-  \n This project runs on Console App adn write with C#.
+  <p> This project runs on Console App adn write with C#. </p>